 *Fish is an excellent source of various vitamins and minerals, and oily fish contains essential omega-3 fats, but some types of fish should be avoided or limited (see above).

 During pregnancy, some women have cravings for particular foods, and food aversions.
 Despite these being quite common, there is not much research about their causes and so we do not fully understand why this happens.

-Food cravings can occur during all stages of pregnancy, but tend to disappear after the birth of the baby.
+Food cravings can occur during all stages of pregnancy but tend to disappear after the birth of the baby.
 It is not fully known why food cravings occur.
 One popular explanation is the changes in the body’s hormone levels during pregnancy, although the evidence to support this is lacking.
 Women often report an increase in taste and smell sensitivity, and there may be a link between changing sensory perceptions and food cravings, but the nature of this is unknown.
-Food cravings are not likely to be caused by a need for increased calories as they tend to occur in the early part of pregnancy, long before calorie requirements increase in the 3rd trimester.
+Food cravings are not likely to be caused by a need for increased calories as they tend to occur in the early part of pregnancy, long before calorie requirements increase in the 3rd trimester (week 28 onwards).

-We know that it is important for both mum and baby to avoid gaining too much weight during pregnancy (follow this link for more information).
-Cravings for high sugar or high fat foods in pregnancy may mean your daily calorie intake goes beyond what your body needs.
+We know that it is important for both mum and baby to avoid gaining too much weight during pregnancy.
+Cravings for high-sugar or high-fat foods in pregnancy may mean your daily calorie intake goes beyond what your body needs.
 Cravings for foods such as sweets, desserts and chocolate have been shown to increase calorie intake in pregnant women.

 |Craved food||You could try…|

 |Sweets (chocolate and other confectionery)||A sweet tasting piece of fruit, dried fruit or fruit canned in its natural juice|

 |Savoury high-calorie food (such as chips, pizza, takeaways)||Oven baked low-fat chips, a small slice of pizza with vegetable topping and lots of salad, or homemade curries, stir fries and noodle dishes|